-Dr. Abbo is an internist, hospitalist, and palliative care physician who is the medical director at CountyCare, the Medicaid managed care plan for the Cook County Health and Hospital System.
-He previously was an Assistant Professor of Medicine at the University of Chicago where his research focused on the nexus of the patient, the health care delivery system, and the law.
+Dr. Abbo is an internist, hospitalist, and palliative care physician who is currently a strategic medical director for quality at Blue Cross and Blue Shield of Illinois.
+He previously was the medical director at CountyCare, the Medicaid managed care plan for the Cook County Health and Hospital System, after a career in academic medicine at the University of Chicago where his research and teaching focused on the nexus of the patient, the health care delivery system, and the law.
 Dr. Abbo received his undergraduate degree from John Carroll University, his medical and law degrees from the University of Chicago, and an Executive MBA from the Kellogg School of Management at Northwestern University.

 Dr. Lenny López is Chief of Hospital Medicine and Associate Professor of Medicine at the University of California San Francisco.
 His current research addresses issues relating to patient safety and language barriers, optimizing primary care clinical services for Latinos with cultural and linguistic barriers, and using health information technology to decrease disparities.
 A second line of research is investigating the epidemiology of acculturation among Latinos in the US and its impact on the prevalence and development of cardiovascular disease and Type II diabetes.
 Dr. López received his medical degree from University of Pennsylvania in 2001, and completed his residency at Brigham and Women’s Hospital.
 He also received a Master of Divinity and a Master of Public Health from Harvard University.

 Mr. Young is responsible for the Foundation’s video, content, and technology portfolio.
-As Chief Information Officer, he collaborates with our executive team to establish the product roadmap and strategy, while driving our technologies to provide innovative, compelling videos for our clients.
-Jake has over 12 years of experience working in the field of healthcare information technology.
+As Chief Information Officer, he collaborates with our executive team to establish the product roadmap and strategy, while developing our technologies to provide innovative, compelling videos for our clients.
+Jake has over 14 years of experience working in the field of healthcare information technology.
 He obtained his undergraduate degree from Boston College.

 Dr. Paasche-Orlow is a physician and researcher at Boston Medical Center.
 Health literacy is the central topic of his research career.
 He is a nationally recognized expert and lectures widely across the country.
 He received his undergraduate degree at Columbia University, his medical degree at the Albert Einstein College of Medicine, a Masters in Philosophy at the Jewish Theological Seminary of America, and a Masters of Public Health at the Johns Hopkins School of Public Health.